Umer-Faruk/collectableonPolygon/README.md

 # Simple NFT Project
 ## user can Create , Send and receive NFT's
-## users can test this Dapp in Rinkeby Test net
+## users can test this Dapp in polygon Test net

 [Guide to connect and Accessing Polygon Testnet](https://blog.pods.finance/guide-connecting-mumbai-testnet-to-your-metamask-87978071aca8)